johnshearing/ElectricalSafety/README.md

         -   If you must work in a live electrical cabinet then:
             -   Suit up in Arc Blast gear which is rated for the available amperage of a blast.
             -   Use electricians tools which are insulated as much as possible to prevent accidentally bringing metal the metal tool in contact with two surfaces of different voltages at the same time.
-            -   Set up boundries to keep your coworkers out of danger.
+            -   Set up boundaries to keep your coworkers out of danger.
     -   Dust, Corrosion, or loose wires are present in an electrical cabinet when throwing a switch or opening the cabinet door.
         -   If dust, corrosion, or loose wires are present when moving the switch of an electrical disconnect then an arc may form causing an explosion in the electrical cabinet.
         -   When throwing the main disconnect in an electrical cabinet one should always:
             -   Suit up in Arc Blast gear which is rated for the available amperage of a blast
             -   Stand to the side of the cabinet door as you throw the switch or open the door so that you will not be directly in front of the explosion.
-            -   Set up boundries to keep your coworkers out of danger.
+            -   Set up boundaries to keep your coworkers out of danger.
     -   Voltage transients (spikes), resulting from switching reactive loads or lightning strikes.
             -   Spikes can happen at any time.
             -   So always wear Arc Blast gear which is rated for the available amperage of a blast when working in a live electrical cabinet.

 -   What is Available Arc Fault Current?
     -   This is the resistance of the electrical cables or bus bars going back to the transformer multiplied by the voltage on the cables.
-    -   This value is used to determine the what type of blast gear the electrician should be wearing when throwing disconnect switches or when opening live electrical cabinets.
+    -   This value is used to determine what type of blast gear the electrician should be wearing when throwing disconnect switches or when opening live electrical cabinets.

--   What do short thick cables or the presents of bus bars tell us about Available Arc Fault Current?
+-   What do short thick cables or the presence of bus bars tell us about Available Arc Fault Current?
     -    Short cables have low resistance.
 Thick cables have low resistance.
 Bus bars have low resistance.
     -    Cables and bus bars which are both short and thick have even lower resistance.
     -    Let this be a warning: When you see thick electrical cables or bus bars of any size you should understand that there will be enough Available Arc Fault Current to create a massive Arc Blast
-    -    Take approriate precautions.
+    -    Take appropriate precautions.